JacksonHolmes01/Training-Module-Securely-Install-Configure-And-Test-Weaviate/README.md

 It is written for beginners and assumes **no prior experience** with Weaviate, Docker, or vector databases.

+This lab is part 1 of a 2 lab course.
+[Lab 2](https://github.com/JacksonHolmes01/Training-Module-Production-Grade-RAG-Infrastructure-Weaviate/tree/main) covers building a multi-service Retrieval-Augmented Generation (RAG) chatbot using Weaviate, Ollama, FastAPI, NGINX, and Gradio.

 ---

 ## Purpose of this repository